dotenvx/dotenvx.github.io/index.md

     %}
     {% include components/design-page-title.html title="One Private Key" heading_tag="h2" title_class="text-center" id="home-one-key-title" %}
     {% capture one_key_content %}
-      <p class="design-paragraph">Set DOTENV_PRIVATE_KEY where your app runs.
-That one key unlocks the secrets in its encrypted .env file—so you provision a single key for each environment instead of copying every secret into every deployment.</p>
+      <p class="design-paragraph">One private key unlocks all the secrets in an encrypted .env file.
+Default stored in your operating system's secret store—macOS Keychain, Windows Credential Manager, or Linux Secret Service—the key is retrieved by dotenvx when your app runs.</p>

-      <p class="design-paragraph">Your secrets stay encrypted as they travel with your code.
-When you launch your app with dotenvx run, Dotenvx decrypts them just in time and injects them into the app’s environment.
-Keep the private key outside Git; the encrypted secrets can go wherever your code goes.</p>
+      <p class="design-paragraph">Your encrypted .env travels with your code.
+Launch your app with dotenvx run to decrypt its secrets just in time and inject them into the app’s environment.
+The private key stays in your OS secret store, outside your project and Git.</p>
       {% capture one_key_run %}
 $ dotenvx run -- npm start
-⟐ injected env (2) from .env.production
+⟐ injected env (2) from .env

 > my-app@1.0.0 start
 > node server.js